Saint Mary's is open

 - Ability to access and use the campus safely

-- Ability to maintain campus roadways, parking lots, paths, stairs and building entrances in safe condition
+- Ability to maintain campus roadways, parking lots, paths, stairs and building entrances in a safe condition

-- Ability of emergency services to access the campus
+- The ability of emergency services to access the campus

 - Disadvantages of sending individuals back into the weather once they have arrived on campus